daniel-kun/cryptography-primer.info/docs/index.md

     The following topics are planned to be added in the future:

     - Encryption algorithms:
-        - ChaCha20 and Poly1305
+        - ECIES
         - RSA
-        - ECIES
         - Practical attacks on encryption algorithms and how to prevent them
     - Key derivation:
         - Overview and comparison
         - Password-based key derivation
         - Key derivation for other scenarios
     - Hashing functions:
-        - Overview and comparison
         - SHA2 family
         - SHA3 familiy
+        - Blake2
+        - Blake3
         - Practical collisions for hashing functions and their impact
-    - Digital Signaturess:
+    - Digital Signatures:
+        - EdDSA
-        - Overview and Comparison
+        - ECDSA
-        - ...
+        - RSA
     - Message Authentication Codes
         - Overview and Comparison
         - ...